 - Consider having a farm day to save road miles

 - Use washing lines in preference to tumble dryers

-- Between March and July if you do happen to end up with used 500ml plastic bottles then please dont throw them- save them for us to use during bottle feeding sessions with the lambs :-)..another way to re-use our plastics as many times as we can before recycling them!
+- Between March and July if you do happen to end up with used 500ml plastic bottles then please dont throw them- save them for us to use during bottle feeding sessions with the lambs :-)..another great way to re-use our plastics as many times as we can before recycling them!

-Thank you for helping us and we welcome any further ideas you may have.
+Thank you for helping us, we welcome any further ideas you may have.